dbogatic/Crowdsale-Solidity/README.md

 ![crowd](images/audience.jpg)
 #

-The company has decided to crowdsale their PupperCoin (PUP)token in order to help fund the network development.
+The company has decided to crowdsale their PupperCoin (PUP) token in order to help fund the network development.

 The terms of the crowdsale are:

-* The crowdsale will run for 24 weeks (for testing purposes we will use Close to be now + 5 min).
+* The crowdsale will run for 24 weeks (for testing purposes we will use Close to be now + 15 min).

 * The maximum amount to be raised is 300 ETH.